Updated July 2019

-I think thighs that don’t touch look a bit “missing.”
-It’s like a gap in the teeth.
-Similar to a gap in the teeth some people love it.
+I think thighs that don’t touch look a bit “missing” — it’s like a gap in the teeth.
+And similar to a gap in the teeth, some people love it.
 They find it charming or pretty.
 I myself like teeth close together, and thighs touching.
 I’m not a fan of holes in my cheese either.
-Although I am into the thigh touching look, chaffing can occur if you sweat.
-Often this can happen in a workout.
-The solution here is easy, wear pants or longer tight shorts that won’t ride up.
-Although I feel comfortable recommending a garment change for a work-out, I refuse to advise a garment change for day-to-day life.
-More often than not, your everyday chaff is from wearing a dress on a warm day, and I don’t want you missing out on such a thing.
+Although I am into the thigh touching look, chafing can occur if you sweat.
+This often happens in a workout, but the solution here is easy: wear pants or longer tight shorts that won’t ride up.
+Although I feel comfortable recommending a garment change for a workout, I refuse to advise a garment change for day-to-day life.
+More often than not, your everyday chafe is from wearing a dress on a warm day, and I don’t want you missing out on that.
 The feel of a skirt on a spring or summer day is one of my favorite fashion moments.
-Thankfully I have solutions for thigh chaffing.
-With lovely spring dresses coming out and summer making its way over, you will be free to enjoy.
+Thankfully, I have solutions for thigh chafing, so you’ll be able to enjoy the lovely spring dresses coming out.

-These inner thigh guards are such a delightful idea.
+These inner thigh guards by Bandelettes are such a delightful idea.
 They look like thigh highs with the tights missing.
 They are pretty comfortable, and seriously sexy.
 Let your man take them off with his teeth, wink.
 (Well, maybe not if you were sweating a lot while wearing them).
 Note, their website does feature these thigh guards with shorts.
 I do not recommend this unless your shorts are long enough to hide them, and if that’s the case, then you don’t need Bandelettes.
 Another note, when you use the restroom in these babies, they work as a kind of seat protector… I am not sure if this a good thing or a bad thing.
-It’s nice you don’t get some strangers germs on your thighs, but then you are walking around with urine sprinkled thigh guards?
-Maybe wash them at the end of a long day of public bathroom experiences, or pull them down when using the toilet.
+It’s nice you don’t get some stranger’s germs on your thighs, but then are you walking around with urine-sprinkled thigh guards?
+I recommend washing them at the end of a long day of public bathroom experiences, or pull them down when using the toilet.

-This repair balm is used to prevent and treat rashes, chaffing and redness caused by moisture.
+Skinfix’s Rash Repair Balm is used to prevent and treat rashes, chafing, and redness caused by moisture.
 It is 20% zinc oxide and seals out wetness.
-I like the the thick silky feel, yummy smell, and clay color of it.
+I like the thick silky feel, yummy smell, and clay color of it.

-Baby powder made from corn starch is an age old solution for chaffing, (and sweaty shoes for that matter).
-It can be used to prevent, and sometimes treat, rashes and chaffing.
+Baby powder made from corn starch is an age-old solution for chafing (and sweaty shoes for that matter).
+It can be used to prevent, and sometimes treat, rashes and chafing.
 It also works as a deodorant.
 You can also use Talcum powder, but if it is inhaled it may cause aspiration pneumonia or granuloma.
 Corn starch is best, although neither should be inhaled.
-Minimize the cloud affective to prevent breathing it in.
-(Note: doctors no longer recommend baby powder for babies, too many health issues from bladder infections to lung problems.)
+Minimize the cloud effect to prevent breathing it in.
+(Note: doctors no longer recommend baby powder for babies, as there are too many health issues from bladder infections to lung problems.)